souravsinha1997/CRUD/README.md

 # CRUD

 This project is for testing the CRUD operation and API functionality.
-This can be run using Docker.
+Project can be downloaded and run on local or this can be run using Docker also.
 And Swagger is added for API documentation.

 STEPS: